korydraughn/irods_client_http_api/API.md

     "parallel_write_handle": "string" // Available only if the operation was successful.
 }
 ```

+If there was an error, expect an HTTP status code in either the 4XX or 5XX range.

 If the data object cannot be opened, the HTTP API will return an iRODS error code of -175000 (`INVALID_HANDLE`).
 This error code indicates that the data object may be locked.